 When Matthews asked, "How do we define terror if we do not say terror is Islamic?"
 Erdoğan replied: "Terror is not a reason.
 However, can we endeavor to remove the reasons of terror?
 The U.S. entry into Baghdad does not solve the problem."
 Erdoğan also said that terrorism did not have any religion, language, race or country.

-April 22, 2005 update: In a variant objection, this time, it was Yiğit Alpoğan, head of Turkey's influential National Security Council (MGK), which has in one form or other for over eighty years represented the Turkish military's political interests.
-Alpoğan restated the government's objections to the term, emphasizing instead the secular nature of the Turkish state.
-"Foreigners' messages that we are a moderate Islamic country and that as such we could be an example to other Muslim countries is a view that we dismiss and reject every time we hear it," Alpoğan said.
+April 22, 2005 update: In a variant objection, Yiğit Alpoğan, head of Turkey's influential National Security Council (MGK), which has in one form or other for over eighty years represented the Turkish military's political interests, restated the government's dislike to the term "moderate Islam."
+He emphasizes instead the secular nature of the Turkish state.
+"Foreigners' messages that we are a moderate Islamic country and that as such we could be an example to other Muslim countries is a view that we dismiss and reject every time we hear it."
 The implications of Alpoğan's protest are diametrically opposite to those of Erdoğan.
 The Turkish Daily News note that moderate Islam is a term "detested by Turkish officials, particularly top military commanders, ever since the United States once used it to promote Turkey as a model to other Muslim countries in the Middle East."

-April 26, 2005 update: Erdoğan is nothing if not consistent.
-Today, he corrected Australia's Prime Minister John Howard and elaborated on his Chicago rebuke.
+April 26, 2005 update: Erdoğan today corrected Australia's Prime Minister John Howard and elaborated on his Chicago rebuke.
 Howard commented that "Countries where moderate Islam exists, as in Turkey and Indonesia, could help end terror," to which Erdoğan protested that

 In response to this assault, Howard diplomatically clarified that by moderate Islam he actually meant real Islam.